 Invoicing a Project with a Fee

 To value bill in the traditional sense of the term means creating an invoice for an amount that is predetermined for the service that you provide.
-If you happen to be using the Projects system of OfficeTools, it is a perfect place to plug in the amount decided upon.
+If you happen to be using the Projects system of OfficeTools by CARET, it is a perfect place to plug in the amount decided upon.
 When on the projects tab there is a field where you can populate the estimated fee for that project.
 If you populate your value bill amount here, when the project is finished, you very simply hit the invoice now button above in the toolbar to create an invoice for the amount your predefined.
 If you happen to be tracking time, at that point all time designated to this project will be relieved and adjusted to the total that you had predefined.

 The resulting invoice will be treated like any other invoice at that point.
 The “value bill” is created by effectively disregarding the time it took to perform the job and pricing the job at a specific rate.